sqlity-net/dataplatform-devops-exercises/Module1-Exercise1/README.md

       |Arguments|"{YOURSERVERNAME\INSTANCENAME}" "-E" **"module1demodb"**|
       |Initial directory|$(ProjectDir)|

-      :bulb: If you're using SQL Authentication, replace the "-E" in the Arguments field with "-U {USERNAME} -P {PASSWORD}" in a single pair of double-quotes. :bulb:
+      :bulb: If you're using SQL Authentication, replace the "-E" in the Arguments field with "-U {USERNAME} -P {PASSWORD}" in a single pair of double-quotes.

    1. Once those values are updated, first uncheck the "Close on exit" checkbox and then check the "Use Output window" checkbox.